undefined

 Tourism web scraping is an approach to programmatically extract data from travel & tourism-focused websites.
 You can use web scraping tools or write your scripts to extract data from these websites.

-For example, let’s say, you need hotel & restaurant data i.e., prices, reviews, services provided, location etc., from “Booking.com”.
-You can easily scrape hundreds and thousands of hotels & restaurant data from Booking.com within a few minutes.
+For example, let’s say, you need hotel & restaurant data i.e., prices, reviews, services provided, location, etc., from “Booking.com”.
+You can easily scrape hundreds and thousands of hotels & restaurants data from Booking.com within a few minutes.

 Use web scraping tools if you need